MrEbabi/Global-Coupons-for-Woocommerce-Plugin/README.md

 Planned restrictions: First Order, Required Number of Orders, Required Amount of Orders, Special For You, Required Number of Reviews, Activate Date Interval

-Use: Upload the zipped file to wp-content/plugins and extract there.
+Use: Download the zipped file (global-coupons-for-woocommerce.1.0.0.zip) and upload it to wp-content/plugins using FTP or using Admin Panel -> Plugins -> Add New -> Upload Plugin, then extract there.

 or

 Download: https://wordpress.org/plugins/global-coupons-for-woocommerce/

+or

+Wordpress Admin Panel -> Plugins -> Add New -> Search -> "Global Coupons for Woocommerce" -> Install -> Activate

 -----